 Guldeford House is one of the three original Houses at the School, named after the Guldeford family, who owned the estate from 1388 – 1702, and who hosted the three day visit of Queen Elizabeth 1 in 1573.
 More recently, Princess Anne has been a former Guldeford Head of House.

 Outside of work, Tim loves the outdoors.
 He loves walking, climbing, sailing and Kayaking.
 Many moons ago, Tim played the drums in function bands.
-He is married to Katy, Benenden’s director of sport and the Ex Captain of England Lacrosse.
-They have a Two-year-old son, Charlie, who is delighted to have so many people in the boarding house to wave at.
+He is married to Katy, Benenden's director of sport and the Ex Captain of England Lacrosse.
+They have a three-year-old son, Charlie and a one-year-old son, Bertie.
+They are delighted to have so many people in the boarding house to play with.

-Mrs Gaie Loftie had been Day Matron since September 2013 and became our Resident Matron in 2015.
-She loves to bake incredible cakes for the girls and is often accompanied by her black flat-coat retriever, Flint.
+Miss Kate Drinkwater joined us in September 2021 and is our Resident Matron.
 Ms Gin Almond joined Benenden in September 2006 and is our Day Matron and takes care of the girls every morning from Monday to Friday.
-Mrs Zena Bawden is our Evening Matron, looking after the girls whilst Mrs Loftie is off duty on Wednesday and Thursday evenings.
+Mrs Zena Bawden is our Evening Matron, looking after the girls whilst Miss Drinkwater is off duty on Wednesday and Thursday evenings.
 The team are committed to the wellbeing and happy and healthy development of the girls and work closely together to ensure a true team spirit and effective overlap.